sutoiku/autostat/README.md

 - catch errors and log instead of crashing when a spec fit crashes

-- parallelization of tree search

-  - catch GPU memory errors and respawn
-  - can we autodetect GPU capacity and task memory usage somehow more granularly than as a proportion of a GPU?

 - constraints seemingly not enforced on Dataset: 11-unemployment.mat in file:///home/bc/STOIC/time_series_forecasts/autostat/integration-test-reports/reports/report_2021-09-21_16%3A48%3A39.html for PER:

   - period_bounds=ConstraintBounds(lower=0.022619149694733665, upper=0.3596736412263738)